Opelwerk Brandenburg

 The Opelwerk Brandenburg was a truck vehicle assembly plant, located in Brandenburg an der Havel, Germany.
 Built within seven months, it was opened by Adam Opel AG in November 1935 on the re-armament initiative of the Nazi government in order to ensure supplies of Opel Blitz trucks for the Wehrmacht armed forces.
-Until 1944 more than 130,000 medium-weight trucks were produced at the Brandenburg plant.
+By 1944 more than 130,000 medium-weight trucks had been produced at the Brandenburg plant.
 Devastated by an Allied air raid on 6 August 1944, the facilities were dismantled and shipped east as reparations to the Soviet Union after the war.

 History

-A press release early in 1935 stated that Adam Opel AG, backed by the Reich government, had decided to build a new plant at Brandenburg an der Havel because production capacity at their existing Rüsselsheim headquarters was fully employed.
+A press release early in 1935 stated that Adam Opel AG, backed by the Reich government, had decided to build a new plant at Brandenburg an der Havel because the existing Rüsselsheim headquarters was operating at full capacity.
 Opel, a subsidiary of General Motors (GM) since 1929, were an obvious candidate for the project, having pioneered mass production techniques in German passenger car production: by the late 1920s the company held more than 25% of the domestic passenger car market.
 Rapid progress was envisaged, with the factory scheduled to be ready for use in October 1935, in order to free up capacity at Rüsselsheim ahead of the launch of the 1936 passenger car range.

 The available site in Brandenburg covered 850000 m2 on the southern bank of the Silo Canal and is today the location of the town's Silo Canal East industrial zone.
 At the time of the Opel project, the vast area was not fully needed and much of it continued to be devoted to agricultural production.
 It appears that the project involved displacing local residents, but the 1935 press release reassured readers that the unused portion of the plant site would, until further notice, be made available free of charge to former residents displaced by the development.

-The first sod of soil was dug on 7 April 1935, and on 10 August 1935 it was possible to celebrate the completion of the building's shell.
-On 18 November 1935, just 190 days after the foundation stone had been laid, the first truck came off the production line.
+The groundbreaking took place on 7 April 1935, and on 10 August 1935 it was possible to celebrate the completion of the building's shell.
+On 18 November 1935, just 190 days after the cornerstone had been laid, the first truck came off the production line.
 Production took place in one of several 24200 m2 two-storey production halls 178 m long.
-Coach work and painting took place on the ground floor, while the assembly of chassis, engine and axles was undertaken on the first floor.
-There were in total 1,200 production machines, each with its own motor, which allowed for a greater flexibility than the belt-driven machines characteristic of more traditional factory layouts.
+Coach work and painting took place on the ground floor, while chassis, engines, and axles were assembled on the upper floor.
+There were a total of 1,200 production machines, each with its own motor, which allowed for a greater flexibility than the belt-driven machines characteristic of more traditional factory layouts.
 Twenty-seven production lines had a total length in excess of 5,000 meters (over 3 miles).
-The plant had its own power station which turned out 4,000 kW of power, consuming 7 tonnes of coal per hour in the process.
+The plant had its own power station which produced 4,000 kW of power, consuming 7 tonnes of coal per hour in the process.